IgniteUI/igniteui-xplat-docs/doc/en/components/grids/_shared/export-excel.md

 <p class="highlight">
   The Excel Exporter service can export data to excel from the {Component}.
-The data export functionality is encapsulated in the [`ExcelExporterService`]({environment:demosBaseUrl}/classes/excelexporterservice.html) class and the data is exported in MS Excel table format.
-This format allows features like filtering, sorting, etc. To do this you need to invoke the [`ExcelExporterService`]({environment:demosBaseUrl}/classes/excelexporterservice.html)'s [`export`]({environment:demosBaseUrl}/classes/excelexporterservice.html#export) method and pass the {ComponentTitle} component as first argument to export grid easily.
+The data export functionality is encapsulated in the `ExcelExporterService` class and the data is exported in MS Excel table format.
+This format allows features like filtering, sorting, etc. To do this you need to invoke the `ExcelExporterService`'s `Export` method and pass the {ComponentTitle} component as first argument to export grid easily.
 </p>

 ## {Platform} Excel Exporter Example